Stock Chart Patterns

 - Rectangle Pattern

-2./ Continuation - Conversely, a continuation pattern indicates that the prior trend will continue onward upon the pattern's completion.
+2./ Reversal - Conversely, a reversal pattern signals that a prior trend will reverse on completion of the pattern.

 Another way of putting it is that reversal patterns are chart patterns which reverse the trend of a stock once the pattern is confirmed.
 Reversal patterns include all of the patterns listed below.